 The Great Synagogue of Stockholm at Wahrendorffgatan 3 B (next to the Community offices) is an official national historical building, built in 1870 in an "oriental" style, and seats 900 people.

-Services are held at the following times: Friday evening and evening Before Jom tov from Rosh Hashana to Purim 5:30 pm, from May 10th to last day of July 6.30 pm, August to Shabat before Rosh Hashana 5.30 pm, Saturday 9:15 am.
+Services are held at the following times: Friday evening and evening before Jom tov 6.30 pm during the fall, winter and early spring 5.30 pm, (from Rosh Hashana to Purim).
+From Shabat Parah to Rosh Hashana 5.30 pm.
+Saturday 9:15 am.
 The services are egalitarian, conservative/masorti.

 Adas Jeschurun (orthodox)

 For information of daily services please look at www.jeschurun.se/

 Adat Jisrael is situated at S:t Paulsgatan 13 in a building from the 18th century renovated some 25 years ago and well worth a visit.
 The synagogue has a history of more than a hundred year old, and Adat Jisrael was long known as the ”poylische minyan”.

 Kosherian, Riddargatan 3, phone 08-663 65 80, www.kosherian.se